 The awakened energy of gods and pharaohs was expressed in the form of a Kundalini snake moving up over the spine and ending between eyes, creating the eye of Ajna Chakra that’s often called also as the eye of Horus.
-In Indian tradition, the third eye is the goddess connection between the spirit; it’s called Bindi.
+In Indian tradition, the third eye is the goddess’s connection with the spirit; it’s called Bindi.

 The mask of Tutankhamon is the typical example that demonstrates a single expression of snake and bird.

-In the tradition of Mays and Aztecs also joining elements into the one divinity calling Kukulkana.
-The snake with wings symbol defines the awakened conscious or awakened energy of Kundalini.
+In the tradition of Mays and Aztecs also joined elements into one divinity called Kukulkana.
+The snake with wings symbol defines the awakened consciousness or awakened energy of Kundalini.
 In ancient cultures, it was accepted that awakened consciousness is the alive expression of the god.
 It was again generally accepted that the snake’s energy would return at the end of time.

 We can also find these symbols among Christian ones, although these symbols are encrypted here much more profound than in Indian and ancient cultures.
 The sense is similar – above Christ’s head is often the white pigeon representing the holy spirit, the same as the Kundalini Shakti that’s moving upper the sixth chakra and higher.

-Jesus spent 40 days and 40 nights in the desert and was tempted by satan.
+Jesus spent 40 days and 40 nights in the desert and was tempted by Satan.
 The same Budha was tempted by Marra when he was sitting under the tree of knowledge and reaching consciousness.
 Both – Jesus and Budha turned from human wishes and mundane pleasures.
-In both of these stories demon is the symbol of the own dependence.
+In both of these stories, the demon is the symbol of the own dependence.